 A) Minimal B) Limited C) Extended

-What are the benefits of the self fat treatment in combination with the "High SMAS technique"?
+What are the benefits of autologous fat treatment in combination with the "High SMAS technique"?

-The self fat treatment ("micro fat") is very often combined with the "High SMAS technique" to restore the volume loss in the midface and eye area.
+The autologous fat treatment ("microfat") is very often combined with the "High SMAS technique" to restore volume loss in the midface and eye region.

-As a rule, the patient's own fat treatment is carried out before the facelift.
+As a rule, the autologous fat treatment is carried out before the facelift.

 What is the "lamellar" preparation technique?

-There are different preparation techniques to raise the SMAS.
+There are different preparation techniques to lift the SMAS.
 The SMAS can be lifted and tightened together with the skin (so-called "composite" preparation technique).
-However, the skin and the SMAS age differently, and the lifting of the two layers should be done in different directions.
-With the "lamellar" preparation technique, the skin and SMAS are approached and tightened separately, the result is more natural.
+However, the skin and the SMAS age differently and the tightening of the two layers should be done in different directions.
+With the "lamellar" preparation technique, the skin and SMAS are approached and tightened separately, and the result is more natural.

-What is the cut in front of the ear?
+How is the incision in front of the ear?

-The incision in front of the ear can be made intratragal/post-tragal (= behind the tragus (tragus = cartilage attachment of the outer auricle)) or pre-tragal (= in front of the tragus).
-The intratragal/post-tragal incision is performed more often because the scar is not visible.
-The pre-tragal incision is more visible and can be used if the skin colour varies between the cheek area and the tragus or if the tragus cartilage is very prominent.
+The incision in front of the ear can be made intratragally/posttragally (= behind the tragus (tragus = cartilage attachment of the outer auricle)) or pretragally (= in front of the tragus).
+The intratragal/posttragal incision is performed more frequently because the scar is not visible.
+The pretragal incision is more visible and can be used if there is a difference in skin colour between the cheek area and the tragus or if the tragus cartilage is very prominent.

 A simultaneous face lift and neck lift is almost always the best treatment to achieve a natural and harmonious result.
-It is unusual to have only excess skin on the face without excess skin on the neck.
-A neck lift often requires an additional incision under the chin (so-called submental incision).
+It is unusual for there to be only excess skin on the face without excess skin in the neck region.
+A neck lift often requires an additional incision under the chin (called a submental incision).

-As a rule, the procedure is performed in deep sedation (so-called twilight sleep) with larynx mask.
-This type of anesthesia is gentler than the endotracheal tube and allows spontaneous breathing.
+As a rule, the procedure is performed under deep sedation (so-called twilight sleep) with a laryngeal mask.
+This type of anaesthesia is gentler than the endotracheal tube and allows spontaneous breathing.

-What do I have to consider after the operation?
+What do I need to bear in mind after the operation?

-After the operation you should lie flat without pillows.
-You should rest on salty, acidic, hard food or alcohol for 2 weeks.
+After the procedure you should lie flat without a pillow.
+You should refrain from salty, sour, hard food or alcohol for 2 weeks.
 Showering with shampoo is allowed after 3 days.
-The stitches are removed after 5 - 7 days.
-After approx. 4 weeks unrestricted sporting activity is possible.
-The scar must be protected for up to one year with a sunscreen SPF 50 and regularly treated with a fatty ointment.
+Stitches are removed after 5 - 7 days.
+After about 4 weeks, unrestricted sporting activity is possible.
+The scar must be protected with a sunscreen SPF 50 for up to one year or treated regularly with a greasy ointment.

-Do you have questions about facelifting and facial surgery?
+Do you have questions about facelift and facial surgery?

 Contact PD Dr. med.
-Mathias Tremp (specialist for plastic, reconstructive and aesthetic surgery) for a consultation.
+Mathias Tremp (specialist in plastic, reconstructive and aesthetic surgery) for a consultation.